Nuclear power in Taiwan: 2012

-In March 2012, about 2,000 people staged an anti-nuclear protest in Taiwan's capital following the massive earthquake and tsunami that hit Japan one year earlier.
-The protesters rallied in Taipei to renew calls for a nuclear-free island by taking lessons from Japan's disaster on March 11, 2011.
-They "want the government to scrap a plan to operate a newly constructed nuclear power plant – the fourth in densely populated Taiwan".
-Scores of aboriginal protesters "demanded the removal of 100,000 barrels of nuclear waste stored on their Orchid Island, off south-eastern Taiwan.
-Authorities have failed to find a substitute storage site amid increased awareness of nuclear danger over the past decade".
+In March 2012, about 2,000 people staged an anti-nuclear protest in Taipei on the anniversary of the 2011 Tōhoku earthquake and tsunami.
+The protesters renewed calls for a nuclear-free island.
+They wanted the government to scrap a plan to operate the newly constructed Fourth Nuclear Power Plant.
+Aboriginal protesters demanded that 100,000 barrels of nuclear waste stored on Orchid Island be removed.
+Authorities had failed in the prior decade to find an alternative storage site.

 2013

 In March 2013, 68,000 Taiwanese protested across major cities against the island's fourth nuclear power plant, which is under construction.
-Taiwan's three existing nuclear plants are near the ocean, and prone to earthquakes caused by geological fractures under the island.
+Taiwan's three existing nuclear plants are near the ocean, and faults under the island cause concern about safety.

-On 19 May 2013, 10,000 Taiwanese protested in Taipei against the further development of nuclear power in Taiwan.
-The protest was launched by an environmental protection organization to protest the construction of the fourth nuclear power plant.
-Protesters held banners and flags with writings such as No Nuclear Power or We Don't Want Another Fukushima.
+On 19 May 2013, 10,000 people participated in a protest in Taipei, organized by an environmental protection organization, against the construction of the fourth nuclear power plant.
+Protesters held signs that said "No Nuclear Power" and "We Don't Want Another Fukushima."

 On 26 May 2013, hundreds of Taiwanese protested in Taipei calling to vote down the nuclear power referendum bill and to stop the construction of Taiwan's fourth nuclear power plant.
 Protesters form a big yellow words displaying STOP in front of Legislative Yuan.
 The protest came a few days before the plan by Kuomintang to push through a bill to hold a referendum in Taiwan and decide the fate of the fourth nuclear power plant.